Highest mountain in Western Europe

 Mont Dolent is not very famous, but it is right on the border of these three countries, and its peak is 3.820 metres high.
 It is located right next to the Mont Blanc and it quite a manageable climb for experienced climbers.
 There are several routes to the top, and you will be rewarded with a unique view of the Mont Blanc.

 Is it a train or a tram?
-The Mont Blanc Tramway is the best mode of transport if you just want to see the beautiful landscape around the Mont Blanc.
+The Mont Blanc Tramway is the best transport if you just want to see the beautiful landscape around the Mont Blanc.
 It runs between Le Fayet and Glacier de Bionnassay (Nid d’Aigle) which is at 2.372 metre.
 It takes an hour and covers exactly 12.4 kilometres.

 It’s one of the hardest sports in the Alps.
 Using picks and crampons, you ascent up a frozen waterfall.
 You’ll start at a forward angle and make your way up, and can even end up climbing up overhanging pieces of ice if you’re very good.
 There are courses with experienced instructors that will teach you how to do this, which range from half a day to several days.
 They have high-quality equipment, so that should you slip, you’re caught safely.